AICardiologist/Godelian/README.md

+Higher Categorical Structures in Gödelian Incompleteness: Towards a Topos-Theoretic Model of Metamathematical Limitations

 Abstract: This paper presents a novel approach to Gödelian incompleteness using higher category theory and topos theory.
 We construct a hierarchy of (∞,1)-categories modeling increasingly powerful formal systems, and prove a generalized incompleteness theorem in this context.
 Using techniques from homotopy type theory, we develop a topos-theoretic model of metamathematical reasoning that captures subtle aspects of incompleteness phenomena.
 Our results have implications for the foundations of mathematics and theoretical computer science.